5 Regular Expressions

 Empty string (ε): Matches an empty string

-Symbols (character literals) from the alphabet: Any character from Σ (the alphabet)
+Symbols (character literals) from the alphabet Σ: Matches any character from the alphabet

 - Operations on Building Blocks